 The MARPOL Convention, with Annex I at its core, has been pivotal in curbing oil pollution in our oceans since its inception on October 2, 1983.
 As the cornerstone of international maritime regulations aimed at oil spill prevention, MARPOL Annex I has ushered in groundbreaking concepts and stringent mandates for vessels, notably oil tankers.
-These measures are designed to drastically reduce the likelihood of accidental oil spills, thus safeguarding our marine ecosystems.
+These measures are designed to drastically reduce the likelihood of accidental oil spills, therefore safeguarding our marine ecosystems.

 MARPOL Annex I has revolutionized the maritime sector, establishing benchmarks for ship design, equipment, and operational protocols.
 The advent of segregated ballast tanks for new oil tankers and the stipulation of double hull construction for tankers built from 1996 onwards have markedly diminished the risk of oil spills due to accidents or collisions.
 Coupled with strict discharge limits, the designation of special areas with enhanced regulations, and the mandatory installation of oil filtering equipment, these initiatives have contributed to a steady decline in accidental oil pollution over the past three decades.